qayshp/take-home-test-python/README.md

 3. ...
 4. Profit (or, at least employment).

-# Running It
+## Running It

-    python3 crawler.py /path/to/dir/to/crawl
+    python3 crawler.py --help

+## Current Limitations
+1. Only uses file extensions (.txt, .zip)
+2. Only goes into .zip and not .tgz/.tar.gz
+3. No error handling... shame on me